Dawa Life Sciences: Dawa Life Sciences

-Dawa Life Sciences is a conglomerate of four separate entities, all of which are aligned towards achieving the Group’s overall strategy.
+Dawa Life Sciences is a conglomerate of three separate entities, all of which are aligned towards achieving the Group’s overall strategy.
 The companies and their lines of business are as below:

-Dawa Limited: It is a well-known pharmaceutical manufacturer & marketer in Africa (the anchor company).
+Dawa Limited: It is a pharmaceutical manufacturer & marketer in Africa (the anchor company).

-Medisel (K) Limited: It is the parent and flagship company of the Dawa Life Sciences, a leading importer and marketer of pharmaceutical (for both human & animal health) & surgical products.
+Medisel (K) Limited: It is the parent and flagship company of the Dawa Life Sciences, an importer and marketer of pharmaceutical (for both human & animal health) & surgical products.

-Kel Chemicals Limited: It is East and Central Africa’s leading manufacturer of phosphate fertilizers and sulphuric acid-based industrial chemicals.

-Forest Road Development Limited: It is a premium real estate company dedicated to the development of high-level properties in varied segments including residential and commercial.
+Forest Road Development Limited: It is a real estate company dedicated to the development of properties in varied segments including residential and commercial.